manuGil/lecture-notes/git-lecture-notes.md

 $ git diff commit-id count-lines.py # [use ID for first commit]
 $ git diff commit-id HEAD count-lines.py # [use ID for first commit]
 ```
-> wrap up this section by an illustration of the git history tree
+> Wrap up this secton by showing an illustration of the git history tree

-### 7. REVERTING CHANGES (new) [9 min]
+### 7. REVERTING CHANGES [9 min]

 > **Follow along**

-> BEFORE THAT: if you haven't add a descripton for `Output` to count-lines.py.
-Do that using `nano`, and commit!
+> BEFORE THAT: if you haven't add a descripton for `uutput` to count-lines.py.
+Do that using `nano`, and commit the changes.

 ```shell
 $ nano count-lines.py